artisticshashank/aavishkar-manthan/README.md

 # aavishkar-manthan

-push your work or opinion
+push your work or opinion.
-we will review it and then commit
+we will review it and then commit.